EricOB96/miniature-rotary-phone/AssignmentReport.md

 - A menu to turn off music and add or remove birds as the user pleases
 - A some trees replicating from the photos in Smithfield.

-I create a bird scene using CSG shapes and creating my own materials, and the same for the trees, food, and food holder.
+I created a bird scene using CSG shapes and creating my own materials, and the same for the trees, food, and food holder.

 ![Screenshot 2025-05-09 004847](https://github.com/user-attachments/assets/d7c1b686-4ad2-4bcd-94e6-596cc87f74fd)

 I added these into into the main scene where the main enviornment, And adding the leader bird.
 The Leader bird uses follow path and seek.
 From there I added a Bird controller node and script where the bird will follow a path until it dectects the food when it touches the floor.
 When this happens it actives its other state seek where the target is thee food.
 Once collided with the food it will return to follow path.
 A new piece of food will spawn after a 2 second timer in the food holder and the cycle repeats.
-AnAudioStreamPlayer3D was added with bird sunds so if the birds were closer it would be louder.
+An AudioStreamPlayer3D was added with bird sounds so if the birds were closer it would be louder.
 Spine animator was moddified to adjust for the flapping of the wings.

 ![Screenshot 2025-05-09 005022](https://github.com/user-attachments/assets/6546cfc3-3485-463a-a13d-bba9ce7ef7d5)

-For the Flock, a node a script is added which adds the flock bird scene to the users choice, using a global bird controller, the signals can be called from the menu where a user can add or remove the flock birds.
+For the Flock, a node and a script is added which adds the flock bird scene to the users choice, using a global bird controller, the signals can be called from the menu where a user can add or remove the flock birds.
 There is a calculate posistion for V formation and in editor of godot with offests of the degrees of the V, Spacing, Height, how quickly they get into position.
 To follow the leader an offset pursue was used.

 For the player character, movement and snap rotate was implemented.
 Hands, function pointer and picking up objects were used from XR-godot-tool kit.